DatabaseCleaner/database_cleaner/README.markdown

 If you are using ActiveRecord then take a look at the [additional options](#additional-activerecord-options-for-truncation) available for `:truncation`.

-## Dependencies

-Because database_cleaner supports multiple ORMs, it doesn't make sense to include all the dependencies for each one in the gemspec.
-However, the DataMapper adapter does depend on dm-transactions.
-Therefore, if you use DataMapper, you must include dm-transactions in your Gemfile/bundle/gemset manually.

 ## How to use

 ```ruby